 If your stomach were a gas tank, how full should it be to signal you to put down the fork?
 You don’t want to be too full.
 But, you don’t want to be hungry again in an hour.
-Notice when you are at a 7 or 8 on that gas tank graphic.
+Notice when you are at a 7 or 8 on the gas tank graphic.
 This may be the hardest part of the fundamentals if you have stopped listening to your body cues for many years.
-When we diet or restrict, we learn to eat based on external factors: half of the salad, 3/4 of the plate of food, when the food is gone, when I need to pick up my kids etc. You could have been ignoring your internal, full signals for the last 40 years!
+When we diet or restrict, we learn to eat based on external factors: half of the salad, 3/4 of the plate of food, when the food is gone, when I need to pick up my kids , etc. You could have been ignoring your internal, full signals for the last 40 years!
 Ask yourself:

 Was what I just ate actually what I wanted?
 What can I learn for next time?

 If you learn lessons about how to eat for you, you could hold on to the lesson next time you are in that situation.
-We are cultivating personal emotional eating intelligence which is understanding how your emotional life affects your eating behavior.

 5. Not hungry?
 What's up?

 The Post-its flag emotional eating by asking you to notice if you are not hungry and are reaching for food.
 This asks you to pause and figure out "what is going on?"
 Could you be using food for missing pleasure in your day?
 Could you be feeling "stressed, angry, lonely, bored, sad, tired or let down?"
 These are the big 7 emotions that send people to the fridge for comfort.
 Once you notice this going on, you can figure out what is happening inside you and process the emotions that were sending you distress signals.
 Could this just be a bad habit that you just do at that time of day because they bring donuts to your office everyday at 10am?
 Test NOT eating the donuts to see if it's just a habit or something that would make you feel deprived?